pingcap/docs-tidb-operator/en/get-started.md

 #### Delete PV data

 If your deployment has persistent data storage, deleting the TiDB cluster does not remove the data in the cluster.
-If you do not need the data, run the following commands to clean the data and the dynamically created persistent disks:
+If you do not need the data, run the following commands to clean it:

 {{< copyable "shell-regular" >}}